 Frequently Asked Questions

 What are the important dates?

-The exact time of the visit is flexible and will be discussed with the particular research group and the professor.
-Roughly, the visit takes place sometime during the summer (June to September).
+The exact time of the research visit is flexible and will be discussed with the particular research group and the professor.
+Generally, most visits tend to take place during the summer (June to September 2021) with some exceptions.

 Do students need health insurance?

 Students need health insurance.
 In some cases, your host/professor/university will provide health insurance, or in other cases, you will be responsible for it.
 Please check with your ASEF professor.